Little Devil Inside: Gameplay

-The game leans towards a minimalist visual style, with only a minimal user interface and avoidance of menus wherever possible, instead requiring players to ascertain details by observing visual cues and communicating with their character.
-For example, characters will begin to limp if they are hurt, cough if they become sick, or shiver if they become too cold.
-Similarly, although the various characters available to players will have different traits and stats (e.g. boastful characters hiding when they are injured, female-obsessed characters having narrower vision), these will not be explicitly displayed to the player, instead requiring them to be deduced.

-Neostream have provided the following description of the game's graphical style:"As opposed to developing fully life-like, high polygon characters and objects with intense level of textures, the intended design essence and aesthetics is to create a subtle but powerful sense of emptiness for each player to fill for themselves throughout the game experience."

-Co-operative multiplayer

 The game also supports co-operative multiplayer (including local multiplayer), where more than one player participates in the same mission.
 Additionally, the game features the possibility of random encounters between players.

 Plot

 Little Devil Inside takes place in a 19th-century, Victorian-inspired setting, with elements of steampunk.
 The developers describe it as a "surreal, unrealistic world ... somewhere between heaven and hell."
 The main character, Billy, is a swordsman, employed by a research team (led by college professor Vincent and his colleague, Dr. Oliver) to travel the world in search of the supernatural and other unusual incidents.
 The ultimate objective set out by the researchers is to assemble a complete encyclopaedia of "all phenomenal existence."

 The game also takes a satirical angle on the video game cliché of hunting monsters for financial reward by also exploring the more mundane aspects of such characters' lives and their financial inequality with their employers.
-In the words of Neostream:"This game is not just about killing arch-demons and saving the world.
-Take in the atmosphere and live a realistic life in an unrealistic world.
-This is a game that tells stories about people with ‘unusual’ jobs such as hunting monsters and what happens in their everyday life doing so."